bemson/genData/README.md

 * gendata-min.js - genData source file (minified with [UglifyJS](http://marijnhaverbeke.nl/uglifyjs) )
-* src/ - Directory containing the source code
 * LICENSE - The legal terms and conditions under which this software may be used
 * README.md - This readme file
+* src/ - Directory containing the source code
+* src-test/ - Directory containing [Qunit](http://docs.jquery.com/Qunit) test files

 ## USAGE